CharaSar/project2_regen/README.md

 Client side, a `sessionStorage` is used to hold the logged in username and the user's role.
 That's only there to avoid having to hit the server each time the front-end needs to know if a user is logged in.
 Upon logout the `username` and `user_role` is removed from storage.

+## Unit Tests

+Implementing unit tests (`CitizenControllerIT`, `DoctorControllerIT`) that check the controllers to see if the requested functions work as expected, individually.
+`SpringSecurityWebAuxTestConfig` tests the initial connection to the database to ensure that the rest unit tests have access.